FizzNomad/HackTheBox/HTB_VPN_Connection_Manager.md

 # HTB VPN Connection Manager

 This set of Bash functions simplifies the process of connecting and disconnecting from the Hack The Box (HTB) VPN.
-It provides an easy way to select the desired `.ovpn` configuration file when starting the connection, and a convenient way to disconnect when you're done.
+It's an easy way to select the desired `.ovpn` configuration file when starting a connection, and an easy way to disconnect when you're done.

 ## Functions